Honors Program Requirements - College of Science and Health

 Honors Approved Electives

-Approved Electives are chosen in consultation with an Honors advisor to achieve specific academic or professional goals.
-Courses completed for Study Abroad, courses taken to achieve a minor or second major, or courses taken to pursue an area of interest outside of the major can count as Honors Approved Electives.
-Credit for WRD 103 will fulfill an Honors Approved Elective requirement.
-The number of Honors Approved Electives depends on the major.
-Approved Electives for Pathways students in a 3+ pre-med program will be used for the Psychology, Sociology, and Ethics requirements.
+Honors Approved Electives are selected in consultation with an Honors advisor to support specific academic goals.
+The number of Honors Approved Electives varies by major to meet the Honors Program credit hour requirement.
+Courses completed through a study abroad program, courses taken to fulfill a minor or second major, or courses taken to pursue an area of interest outside the major may count as Honors Approved Electives.

 Experiential Learning

-Honors students will fulfill the university’s Experiential Learning (EL) requirement by completing an EL-designated course in the major OR as an open elective OR as an Honors Approved Elective OR as an Honors core requirement (HON 351).
+Honors students will fulfill the university’s Experiential Learning (EL) requirement by completing an EL-designated course in the major, as an open elective, as an Honors Approved Elective, or through the Honors Senior Seminar (HON 351).

 Honors Advising

-All Honors students will work with an Honors advisor for academic planning and to schedule Honors courses in conjunction with their major requirements.
-As a general rule, Honors students take one or two Honors courses each quarter during their first and second years of study and one or two Honors courses a year in the junior and senior years.
+All Honors students work with an Honors Advisor for academic planning and to schedule Honors courses in conjunction with their major requirements.
+Honors students should plan to enroll in one or two Honors courses each quarter during their first and second years, and one or two Honors courses per year in their third and fourth years.

 Course Title Quarter Hours